chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break/dam-break.rst

 post-processing code, where ``./output`` is the directory that contains the simulation results.
-In post-processing, the maximum dimensionless lateral position of the liquid phase is tracked through time and compared with the experiments of Martin *et al.*
-(1952) `[1] <https://doi.org/10.1098/rsta.1952.0006>`_.
+In post-processing, the maximum dimensionless lateral position of the liquid phase is tracked through time and compared with the experiments of Martin and Moyce (1952) `[1] <https://doi.org/10.1098/rsta.1952.0006>`_.
 The following figure shows the result of the post-processing, with a good agreement between the simulation and the experiment: